 Other donors may also ask about board giving.
 It would be hypocritical for us to ask others to sacrifice their treasure for a cause that we ourselves do not actively support.
 Our commitment to give can inspire or discourage other people’s commitment to give.

-Board members normally exemplify the Apostle Paul’s admonition to not only excel in faith, speech, knowledge, zeal and love, but also in the grace of giving (cf. 2 Corinthians 8:7).
+Board members normally exemplify the apostle Paul’s admonition to not only excel in faith, speech, knowledge, zeal and love, but also in the grace of giving (cf. 2 Corinthians 8:7).
 They excel by giving their time, talent, and treasure.
 This is as it should be.
 How could they possibly be making decisions for an organization to which they do not donate money?
-Has no one told them that their financial support would be expected?

-A wise first step is to begin with prospective members.
-When recruiting them, give them a single page of expectations—including the expectation to be a donor of record every year.
+A wise first step is to begin by giving prospective members a single page of expectations—including the expectation to be a donor of record every year.
 Put this expectation in the bylaws.
-Repeat this expectation in the new member orientation.
+Repeat this expectation in the new member orientation and trainings.

 At each board meeting, include a board-giving report.
 “So far this year, 11 of our 16 members have made donations for a total of $19,282.”
 On an annual self-evaluation form, have members indicate whether they are meeting this requirement.

 We must not only set, but also reinforce expectations for our decision makers to give in a manner that is consistent with both biblical teachings and roles appropriate for board members.